AvolitesLtd/TitanManual/docs/cues/creating-a-cue.md

 current list of fixtures in the Programmer is emptied and a new list is started, but any attributes you've changed remain in the Programmer.

-When you press \<Clear\>, the Programmer is emptied.
+When you press <Keys.HardKey>Clear</Keys.HardKey>, the Programmer is emptied.
 This makes sure you don't record fixtures you don't want.
-You also need to press \<Clear\> when you finish programming, because intensity attributes in the programmer will override playbacks.
+You also need to press <Keys.HardKey>Clear</Keys.HardKey> when you finish programming, because intensity attributes in the programmer will override playbacks.

 Fixtures which are in the programmer are shown in mid blue on the [touch